 Audio: This download includes an audio MP3 that can be played on smartphones, tablets, and laptops for listening on the go.

-The conference The Healing Power of Art in Everyday Life.
+Part of the conference The Healing Power of Art in Everyday Life.
 Purchase the full conference for 40% off the individual titles!

 Susan Rowland, PhD is associate Chair of two hybrid programs at Pacifica Graduate Institute: MA Engaged Humanities and the Creative Life & PhD Program Jungian and Archetypal Studies, where she teaches courses on “Jung in Context”, “Mythopoetic Imagination” and “The Red Book and Active Imagination.”
 Author of seven books on Jung, literary theory, gender and ecology, her latest work is The Ecocritical Psyche (Routledge 2012), which argues for a symbol embodying a reciprocal relationship with non-human nature.
 Previously Professor of Jungian Studies at the University of Greenwich, London, she was founding Chair of the International Association of Jungian Studies 2003-6.

 Mary Dougherty, MFA, ATR, NCPsyA is a Jungian psychoanalyst and art psychotherapist in private practice in Chicago.
 She is the former President of the C.G.
 Jung Institute of Chicago and former Director of Training.
 She teaches in the Analyst Training Program in Chicago and elsewhere, and has numerous articles published on analytical psychology.
 As a printmaker and performance artist she exhibited nationally and internationally, with venues including The George Eastman House, NY; Franklin Furnace, NYC; University of Chicago; Museo Contemporaneo, Sao Paolo.
 In 2001, she was awarded the ‘Lifetime Achievement in the Arts” award by the Chicago Women’s Caucus for the Arts.